holivieri/Template/Orbital_WebAPI/README.md

 # Orbital App User Management API

-## It authenticate username and password and return a Token.
+## It authenticates username and password and returns a Token.